jrenaud90/TidalPy/Documentation/cooling_x/index.md

 Cooling Models <cooling_models.md>
 ```

-## Where cooling fits
+## Where Cooling is Used

 A cooling model is attached to a `SolidLiquidLayer` with `set_cooling`, alongside the layer's radiogenic-heating model.
 See [SolidLiquidLayer](../structures_x/layers/solidliquid_layer.md).
 Unlike the viscosity and melt models, cooling is not evaluated during the equation-of-state solve: it depends on a temperature drop across the layer, which is a property of the thermal state being evolved rather than of the static structure.

-The models are parameterized, not resolved.
+The models are parameterized.
 They reduce the whole of mantle convection to a boundary-layer scaling with a Rayleigh number and a handful of fitted constants, which is the standard approach for the timescales planetary evolution deals in.
 When their assumptions fail, usually in a thin layer, at a vanishing temperature drop, or in a regime where the scaling constants were never calibrated, the models degrade to a defined edge case rather than to a numerical error.

 ## References